evant/kotlin-inject/README.md

 ### Function Support

-Sometimes you want to delay the creation of a dependency of provide additional params manually.
+Sometimes you want to delay the creation of a dependency or provide additional params manually.
 You can do this by injecting a function that returns the dependency instead of the dependency directly.

 The simplest case is you take no args, this gives you a function that can create the dep.